THE COMPLETE STEP-BY-STEP GUIDE ON

 Reminder: Bloggers (even beginner bloggers!) can make money

-If you are like most people who want to learn how to start a blog these days, you probably want to make money with it one way or another.
+If you are like most people who want to learn how to start a WordPress blog, you probably want to make money with it one way or another.
 Your blog could be a side hustle or replace your day job income entirely.

 I’m not a fan of this approach.